There’s nothing like experiencing Paris like a local. This guide including the best restaurants, museums and shopping should help you do just that.

 +33 01 55 28 78 88

 The entrance to this restaurant, popular amongst the fashion set, resembles a fruit and vegetable market and that should give you confidence the ingredients used here are all incredibly fresh.
-The food is Japanese-French fusion so think foie gras with miso sauce and soba noodles with thinly sliced duck breast.
+The food is Japanese-French fusion like foie gras with miso sauce and soba noodles with thinly sliced duck breast.

 57 rue Charlot